annisa-cn/-E-Commerce-Marketing-Data/README.md

-# Tugas8
-new repo for tugas 8 Shell Tooling
+new repo for Project Lab BI II